Lean Research

 Research that does not slow engineering

-Mini-studies in parrallel
+Mini-studies in parallel

 Problem